Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 52 Segment Information

 The Company publishes Standalone financial statements along with Consolidated financial statements.
 In accordance with Ind AS 108 Operating segments, the Company has disclosed the segment information in the audited Consolidated financial statements.
-Accordingly, the segment information is given in the audited Consolidated financial statements of eMudhra Limited and its subsidiaries for the year ended 31st March 2024.
+Accordingly, the segment information is given in the audited Consolidated financial statements of eMudhra Limited and its subsidiaries for the year ended 31 st March 2026.

 The company has no outstanding borrowings from banks and financial institutions on the basis of security of current assets.